uidaholib/main-web-redesign_draft/content/special-collections/instruction.md

 In order to provide the best learning experience, we require a meeting with the instructor to discuss instruction needs and materials for the class assignment.
 Instructors will be contacted within a week of submitting the form to set up a meeting.

-Please feel free to contact us at <libspec@uidaho.edu.> if we can be of assistance!
+Please feel free to contact us at <libspec@uidaho.edu> if we can be of assistance!